onzfonz/comp227/src/content/0/en/part0d.md

 ![export icon showing highlighted](../../images/0/custom/export_button.png) Make sure to select a location you'll remember as you'll need it later.

-Now once you are back on list of File Wachters, click ***Apply*** and then ***OK*** to exit out of the Settings Window.
+Now once you are back on the list of File Watchers, click ***Apply*** and then ***OK*** to exit out of the Settings Window.

 #### Changing keyboard shortcuts

-Since by this point I have become accustomed to eclipse keyboard shortcuts, WebStorm provides an ability in its settings to use an Eclipse keymap.
+Since by this point I have become accustomed to Eclipse keyboard shortcuts, WebStorm provides an ability in its settings to use an Eclipse keymap.
 They also have other keymaps as well.
-For me this allows me to not have to worry about learning new keyboard shortcuts, I can continue using handy shortcuts from eclipse like:
+For me this allows me to not have to worry about learning new keyboard shortcuts, I can continue using handy shortcuts from Eclipse like:
 (***Alt-Up/Down***, ***Ctrl-D***, ***Alt-Shift-R***, ***Ctrl-Shift-Up***, ***Alt-Shift-M***, or ***Alt-Shift-H***, to name a few).

 To switch your keyboard shortcuts, open settings by selecting *File->Settings* (or do ***Ctrl-Alt-S***) and searching for the **Keymap** tab in Settings.